On This page

 When workers suffer injuries on the job, they are usually entitled under South Carolina law to seek workers’ compensation benefits.
 These benefits can provide financial resources to help with medical expenses and to cover lost wages partially.
 Although independent contractors are typically considered ineligible for workers’ compensation, under certain circumstances, they may be able to access workers’ comp benefits after an on-the-job injury.

 If you were injured while working as an independent contractor, don’t make any assumptions about your legal rights.
 The workers’ compensation attorneys of Joye Law Firm can help you understand your options and fight for any benefits you deserve.
-For more than 50 years, our attorneys have helped injured workers pursue personal and financial recovery after serious workplace accidents.
-Both of our partners have been named as Super Lawyers, and our legal team has a long track record that includes multiple six- and seven-figure recoveries obtained on behalf of injured workers.
+Since 1968, our attorneys have helped injured workers pursue personal and financial recovery after serious workplace accidents.
+Both of our partners have been named Super Lawyers, and our legal team has a long track record that includes multiple six- and seven-figure recoveries obtained on behalf of injured workers.

 Speak to one of our knowledgeable attorneys now to learn more about your eligibility for workers’ comp as an independent contractor in South Carolina.
 Contact our firm at 888-324-3100 for a free case review.